-Born c.
-1003, St. Edward was the last Saxon king to rule for any meaningful length of time in England.
+Born about the year 1003, St. Edward was the last Saxon king to rule for any meaningful length of time in England.
 The Saxons were a Germanic people who had moved into Britain around the 5th century and took over the rule of the people.
 He is called "Edward the Confessor," which distinguishes him from another King of England, who was his grandfather, St. Edward the Martyr (c.
 962-979).

 Edward was the son of a very difficult father, known as King Ethelred the Unready.
 This gives us a hint about Ethelred's temperament – “unready” does not mean that he was unprepared, but rather it means that he was stubborn and willful.
 "Rede" means “advice” or “counsel,” so “un-rede” indicates that Ethelred was unwilling to take anyone’s advice or counsel.